japan-api/api/README.md

 <img src="https://i.imgur.com/mCct5TL.jpg" width="430">

 # Docs 📘
-Site with docs is here https://japan-api.github.io/docs/ You can use this API to get detailed information aboout Japan <br>
+Site with docs is here https://japan-api.github.io/docs/ <br>
+You can use this API to get detailed information aboout Japan <br>
 Japan API has only GET request method<br>
-Japan API has 52 endpoints <br>
+Japan API has 54 endpoints <br>
 * All Prefectures of Japan (47)
 * Japan itself
 * All prefectures (including Japan)
 * Find By ISO code, By population and area rank (Among all prefectures)
+* Random Prefecture and Random Fact about Japan

 ```area_rank, population_rank``` - stands for local Japanese rank between all prefectures (47) <br>
 ```area_rank, population_rank, density_rank``` In Japan endpoint means Worldwide rank